List of Star Trek television series: Discovery (2017–2024)

 The series centers on the voyages of the USS Discovery, a unique starship with an experimental "spore drive", commanded in Season 1 by Captain Gabriel Lorca (Jason Isaacs), in Season 2 by Captain Christopher Pike (Anson Mount), and in Season 3 by Captain Saru (Doug Jones).
 The protagonist of the series is Michael Burnham (Sonequa Martin-Green), a science specialist who becomes captain of Discovery at the end of the third season.
 The first season focuses on Discovery's involvement in a war between the United Federation of Planets and the Klingon Empire; later seasons see the Discovery crew fighting a rogue artificial intelligence and, sent into the distant future, trying to reunite a fractured Federation.

 Short Treks (2018–2020)

-Star Trek: Short Treks is a spin-off companion series of stand-alone short films which focus on characters and situations from Discovery.
+Star Trek: Short Treks is a spin-off companion series of stand-alone short films which focus on characters and situations from Discovery and Picard.
 Some of the episodes are animated.

-Picard (2020–present)
+Picard (2020–2023)

-Star Trek: Picard is a serialized drama revisiting The Next Generations protagonist Jean-Luc Picard: some 30 years after the events of TNG, Picard, now retired, seeks redemption for what he sees as his past failures.
+Star Trek: Picard, like Discovery, is a serialized drama created for CBS All Access; it premiered on January 23, 2020.
+Set about 30 years after The Next Generation, the series sees Patrick Stewart reprise his TNG role of Jean-Luc Picard.
+The first season follows Picard in his retirement, seeking redemption for what he sees as his past failings, as he goes on an adventure to save the daughter of his late crewmate Data.
+Later seasons bring back more characters from the franchise, including the main Next Generation cast.
+Picard premiered on January 23, 2020.